wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/python-setup.rst

          python3 -m robotpy sync

-When you deploy your code to the roboRIO, ``robotpy deploy`` will automatically install Python (if needed) and your robot project requirements on the roboRIO as part of the deploy process.
+When you deploy your code to the roboRIO, :doc:`the deploy subcommand </docs/software/python/subcommands/deploy>` will automatically install Python (if needed) and your robot project requirements on the roboRIO as part of the deploy process.